Tansuuuu/Bike-Sales-Project/README.md

 I focused on the between *2014* to *2018*.

 ## Vizualizations
-I created many charts most of them was bar chart.
+I created many charts most of them were bar charts.

 ## Takeaways
 The analysis showed that bikes category bring the **highest profit**.